 Here is your opportunity—if needed—to address any lingering questions that an admissions officer might have about your candidacy, such as a poor grade or overall GPA, a low GMAT or GRE score, or a gap in your work experience.
 Do not simply try to fill this space because you fear that not doing so would somehow count against you.
 And however tempted you might be, this is not the place to reuse a strong essay you wrote for another school or to offer an anecdote or two that you were unable to include in your required essay.
 However, if you truly feel that you must emphasize or explain something that would render your application incomplete if omitted, write a very brief piece on this key aspect of your profile.
 We suggest downloading your free copy of the mbaMission Optional Essays Guide, in which we offer detailed advice on deciding whether to take advantage of the optional essay and how best to do so (with multiple sample essays), if needed.

-Reapplicant essay: Please describe your career progress since you last applied and ways in which you have enhanced your candidacy.
+Reapplicant essay: Please describe your career progress since you last applied and how you have enhanced your candidacy.
 Include updates on short-term and long-term career goals, as well as your continued interest in UCLA Anderson.
 (750 words maximum)

 Whether you have improved your academic record, received a promotion, begun a new and exciting project, increased your community involvement, or taken on some sort of personal challenge, the key to success with this essay is conveying a very deliberate path of achievement and forward momentum.
 UCLA Anderson wants to know that you have been actively striving to improve yourself and your profile, remain focused on your goals, and have seized available opportunities during the previous year, because an MBA from its program in particular is vital to you.
 The responses to this essay question will vary greatly from one candidate to the next, of course, because each person’s needs and experiences differ.
 We are more than happy to provide one-on-one assistance with this highly personal essay to ensure that your efforts over the past year are presented in the best light possible.

 The Next Step—Mastering Your UCLA Anderson Interview: Many MBA candidates find admissions interviews stressful and intimidating, but mastering this important element of the application process is definitely possible—the key is informed preparation.
-And, on your way to this high level of preparation, we offer our free Interview Primers to spur you along!
+We therefore offer our free Interview Primers to spur you along!
 Download your free copy of the UCLA Anderson Interview Primer today.